 Electrostatic spray technology is a revolutionary way to apply cleaners, sanitizers, and disinfectants to large areas and surfaces in less time and with better coverage than traditional methods.
-Electrostatic spraying has been used for many decades in painting and agriculture.
-The technology prevents liquid pooling often associated with trigger sprayers by electrostatically charging droplets that leave the spray nozzle which repel one another to keep them from coming together and forming larger droplets.
+The technology prevents liquid pooling often associated with trigger sprayers by electrostatically charging droplets as they leave the spray nozzle.
+This causes the droplets to repel one another, preventing them from coming together and forming larger droplets.
 This method of spraying also “wraps” around surfaces providing even and consistent surface coverage.

 What is the difference between cleaning, sanitizing, and disinfecting?

-Cleaning removes germs, dirt, and impurities from surfaces and objects with the use of soap or detergent and water.
+Cleaning removes germs, dirt, and impurities from surfaces and objects using soap or detergent and water.
 Cleaning physically removes debris, along with most germs and viruses from surfaces.
 Cleaning is always recommended before disinfecting or sanitizing any appliance, tool, or surface.

-Disinfecting kills viruses, bacteria, and other pathogens on surfaces and objects.
+Disinfecting kills viruses, bacteria, fungi, and other pathogens on surfaces and objects.
 Disinfection is appropriate for frequently touched surfaces and surfaces likely to harbor pathogens.
-It is recommended that objects and surfaces are cleaned before being disinfected, as disinfection is not always an effective cleaning method.